CBDCs are eating the world: a global review of central bank digial currencies

 The EU is trailing behind other economies in terms of CBDC development.
 Fabio Panetta, a member of the European Central Bank’s executive board sketched out a timeline for a digital euro in a recent speech to the executive board of the European Central Bank (ECB).
 The projected timeline for a digital euro is four years.
 The ECB started a two-year investigation phase in October 2021 that is projected to last until late 2023.
 During the investigation process, the EU will decide how to ensure confidentiality, which use cases to prioritize, and what business opportunities to offer intermediaries.

-Once the investigation phase is complete, Panetta said that the ECB “could decide to start a realization phase to develop and test the appropriate technical solutions and business arrangements necessary to provide a digital euro,” a phase which is projected to take three years.
+Once the investigation phase is complete, Panetta said that the ECB “could decide to start a realization phase to develop and test the appropriate technical solutions and business arrangements necessary to provide a digital euro,” a phrase which is projected to take three years.
 Pilot trials of the digital euro will likely start out with a P2P system that allows small transactions between users, echoing the success of similar systems in Sweden and Brazil.

 Panetta’s speech touches on the key reasons for developing an ECB-backed CBDC, many of which echo other developed nations.
 The decline of cash represents a threat to the ECB’s sovereignty.
 Only 20% of cash stock is being used for payments, compared to 35% in 2007, with much of the payments sector ruled by private businesses.
-While the ECB hopes to mimic the success of the electronic payments industry, strict privacy laws mean that there are fewer options for the design of the digial euro.
+While the ECB hopes to mimic the success of the electronic payments industry, strict privacy laws mean that there are fewer options for the design of the digital euro.

-The paper released by the BOJ sets out guidelines for what a digital yen would look like, and reasoning behind its development.
-It would be supplied alongside cash, and is not intended to replace it.
+The paper released by the BOJ sets out guidelines for what a digital yen would look like, and the reasoning behind its development.
+It would be supplied alongside cash and is not intended to replace it.
 The BOJ wants to maintain a two-tiered payment and settlement system of a central bank and private sector, so the digital yen would be issued through intermediaries.
 Haruhiko Kuroda, the governor of the BOJ, stated that if the BOJ were to issue a CBDC, it would have private financial institutions act as intermediaries.
 According to Kuroda, “It’s not safe, not efficient, and not good for the sake of privacy” for central banks to dominate the settlement system via CBDCs.

 The problem of cash availability was raised as a major reason to pursue a digital yen.
-The BOJ raised concerns that declining birthrates and an aging population combined with population drain into urban areas may make access to cash difficult.
-There is expressed interest in a CBDC not only as a cash replacement, but as the basis for innovation in payment services.
+The BOJ raised concerns that declining birth rates and an aging population combined with population drain into urban areas may make access to cash difficult.
+There is expressed interest in a CBDC not only as a cash replacement but as the basis for innovation in payment services.

 Nigeria launched a pilot version of its CBDC, the eNaira, on October 25th, 2021.
 The eNaira was developed by the Central Bank of Nigeria (CBN) in partnership with Bitt, the fintech company that worked with Barbados to develop the Sand Dollar.
 The stated objectives in developing the eNaira were improving the availability and access to central bank money, supporting a resilient payment system, encouraging financial inclusion, and reducing the cost of processing cash.
 Nigeria is the first African country to issue its own digital money, a move that reportedly inspired the Central Bank of Tanzania to follow suit.

-The eNaira is still in its pilot phase, with only 80 merchants currently active according to Nigerian news outlet BusinessDay.
-Recent upgrades were made to CBDC to make onboarding easier, payments more flexible.
-According to bank controller at the CBN, Baribola Koyor, users can now pay for utilities directly from the eNaira wallet.
+The eNaira is still in its pilot phase, with only 80 merchants currently active according to the Nigerian news outlet BusinessDay.
+Recent upgrades were made to CBDC to make onboarding easier, and payments more flexible.
+According to the bank controller at the CBN, Baribola Koyor, users can now pay for utilities directly from the eNaira wallet.
 Koyor also said that the government plans to fund wallets directly in an effort to alleviate poverty – and increase early adoption.

 A report on the eNaira from the Atlantic Council stated that the CBDC was easy to use and bug-free.
 Users can choose between two wallets: the Speed Wallet, which focuses on person-to-person transactions (P2P), and the Merchant Wallet, which focuses on person-to-business transactions (P2B).
 By mid-May, local news reported that 700,000 wallets had been downloaded.

-Nigeria still has a long way to go in creating a friendly atmosphere for wide usage of the eNaira, which requires internet connection and a bank account – something many Nigerians don’t have.
+Nigeria still has a long way to go in creating a friendly atmosphere for wide usage of the eNaira, which requires an internet connection and a bank account – something many Nigerians don’t have.
 According to data from Statista, Nigeria has a 50% internet penetration rate.
-Vanguard reports that low internet adoption is attributed to infrastructure, low income levels, and lack of compliance with the national identification system.
+Vanguard reports that low internet adoption is attributed to infrastructure, low-income levels, and lack of compliance with the national identification system.

 The eNaira also has competition from cryptocurrencies.
 Although Nigeria banned cryptocurrencies in February of 2021, crypto exchange KuCoin found that 33.4 million Nigerians used crypto between November 2021 and April 2022.
 Compared to the naira, crypto can seem like a safe bet.
 Al Jazeera reports that Nigeria has struggled with two recessions since 2015, during which the naira has lost 70% of its value.
 The inflation rate has skyrocketed to 16.82%.
 The naira’s further depreciation is caused by extreme weather, supply chain disruptions, and inflation risks caused by Russia’s invasion of Ukraine.
 While the eNaira has been properly deployed, it’s hard to say how successful it will be.

 In February, the Central Bank of Russia (CBR) announced that it had begun the pilot stage for a planned digital ruble.
 According to the CBR, trials on the digital ruble were started in January, with the first successful transactions occurring in mid-February.
 At least a dozen banks are taking part.
-According to First Deputy Chairman of the Bank of Russia Olga Skorobogatova, the second phase of trials are scheduled to begin in the fall.
+According to First Deputy Chairman of the Bank of Russia Olga Skorobogatova, the second phase of trials is scheduled to begin in the fall.
 In the second stage, government transfers and payments for goods and services will commence.